-Sustainable Earth Observation and navigation services that are based on advanced data analytics capabilities are developed and recruited by Latvian industry in the public sector for various governmental areas.
+Sustainable Earth Observation and navigation services that are based on advanced data analytics capabilities are developed and recruited by the Latvian industry in the public sector for various governmental areas.
 (KPI 9.1)

-Latvian companies operating in non-space markets have integrated space-based capabilities into their commercial service portfolio (e.g. civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, and financial services).
+Latvian companies operating in non-space markets have integrated and used space-based capabilities into their commercial service portfolio (e.g. civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, and financial services).
 (KPI 9.2)

-5. Funding
+6. Funding

-Implementation of this strategy will be mainly funded from the following sources:
+The implementation of this strategy will be mainly funded from the following sources:

-Latvia's annual contributions to the ESA programmes of EUR 3 million

-Through participation in the EU Horizon Europe programmes

-Through relevant national support programmes based upon EU Structural Funds programmes for research, innovation and start-ups.

-Through the allocated national budget of the involved ministries.
+- Latvia's annual contributions to ESA programmes; - through participation in the EU Horizon Europe, EDA, Interreg Europe or other international programmes; - through relevant national support programmes based upon EU Structural Fund programmes for research, innovation, and start-ups; - through the allocated national budget of the involved ministries.

-This strategy will be updated every two years to ensure that the information and measures to be taken are up to date and to ensure that the Latvian contributions to ESA keep pace with the development of Latvian industry.
-The next update is coming until 2023.
+This strategy will be updated every two years to ensure that the information and measures to be taken are up to date and to ensure that the Latvian contributions to ESA keep pace with the Latvian industry development.
+This strategy was updated in 2024.
+The ministries undertake to advance the further update of the strategy at the level of the Cabinet of Ministers as a sectoral policy planning document.